vmware-archive/pks-london-2018-demo/README.md

 ```
 % pks get-credentials bank

-Fetching credentials for cluster cn01.
+Fetching credentials for cluster bank.
-Context set for cluster cn01.
+Context set for cluster bank.

 You can now switch between clusters by using:
 $kubectl config use-context <cluster-name>